-SETI: A Critical History: Cover
+SETI: A Critical History: Part II introduction

 For millennia participants constructed the ETI discourse around a single question: whether ETIs exist.
 Contributors to the discourse did not question the "nature" of ETI's intelligence; they assumed it to be essentially like their own.
 SETI's architects conceived their project within this traditional ETI discourse.
 At almost that same moment of conception, however, the ETI discourse began to change dramatically.
 By adding a second question – about the form that ETIs' cognitive structures, consciousnesses, and intelligences might take – the ETI discourse suddenly stopped being simply a constitutive context for SETI and became, instead, a source of challenges to it.
 The possibility of plausible non-humanoid ETIs threw SETI's ability to communicate with, or even detect, ETIs into question.